oggz/world-proto/README.md

 # Abstract

 This is an OpenGL based graphics engine I was working on before college.
-The code will compile with the proper library versions.
-I didn't know not to use shared libraries for development back then.
+Unfortunately, some of the code for this project was lost due to a harddrive failure before I learned good backup methodologies.